 Exercise regularly- Exercise is known to increase a sense of well being dramatically.
 It can be an outlet to purge negative emotion, to feel stronger and to increase serotonin (a neurotransmitter associated with positive mood).

 Be mindful- Mindfulness has a lot to do with living in the present.
 Try not to dwell on the past or fret about the future.
-Enjoy and live in the present tense.
+Enjoy the now, and live in the present tense.
 Use your senses such as taste, smell, sight, hearing or feeling to help bring you back into the present tense.
+Some have said worry (about the future) is like sitting in a rocking chair, it keeps you stuck in repetitive thoughts while going nowhere.
+Ask yourself, "What do I need to do next?" and then focus on that.

 Be Creative- You don’t have to be a master crafter to be creative.
 Color in a coloring book, try something new, cook a new dish, or attend a painting or pottery class.
 Creativity opens up the mind to relax and stop fretting over fears.
 It gives your worries a break while you complete the creative task.
 It helps to turn off the negative thoughts for a few minutes.
-If you throw away your project when you are done that’s fine.
-The main point is to help you attain a positive frame of mind, or rest from the anxiety on your mind.
+If you throw away your project when you are done, that’s fine.
+The main point is to help you rest from the anxiety on your mind while your mind uses it's creative side.

 Serve others- It can be very personally satisfying to do a service project.
 Help the homeless by serving food in a food kitchen, volunteer where you see a need, help out at an organization or church.
 This gets us out of our self-focus to focus on others that can break the repetitive thinking about personal problems.